2018ik/2018ik.github.io/_wiki/revelation.markdown

 7. Have a thorough confession
 8. Come to the Bible each day with the realization that we are coming to God
 9. Singing, praying, pray-reading the Word
+10. Prepare and speak prophecies

+## Testimonies

+### Testimony #1

+> How did I come to see the truths in the Bible?
+First, it's because I love the Lord Jesus.
+There have been many brilliant scholars throughout history, but the deep and hidden things of God's economy are only for His lovers.
+We should pray "Lord Jesus I love you" before opening the Scriptures.
+Secondly, it's because I love the Bible.
+Thirdly, it's because I have studied and treasured the ministry of the Word.